wux4an/dream/docs/guides/controllers-and-models.md

-# Guide: Controllers and Models
+# Guide: Controllers, Models, and Views

-**The three-layer architecture that keeps controllers from becoming thousand-line nightmares.**
+**The four-layer architecture that keeps controllers from becoming thousand-line nightmares.**

 If you've worked on a web project that's more than a few months old, you've seen it: controllers that do everything.
 Database queries mixed with HTTP logic mixed with business rules mixed with JSON serialization.
 500 lines per function.
 Good luck testing that.

-Dream uses a **three-layer architecture** that keeps each layer focused:
+Dream uses a **four-layer architecture** that keeps each layer focused:

 1. **Controllers** - HTTP orchestration only
 2. **Models** - Data operations only
+3. **Views** - Presentation only
-3. **Utilities** - Reusable framework helpers
+4. **Utilities** - Reusable framework helpers

 This guide explains the pattern and shows you how to use it effectively.